yuhao318/UP-ViT/get_started.md

 # UP-DeiT implementation

-This folder contains the implementation of compressing DeiT-B into UP-DeiT-T.
+This repository contains the implementation of compressing DeiT-B into UP-DeiT-T.

 ## Main requirements